fawadabbasi/Semantic-NLP-Filtering-for-Deep-Learning-Papers-in-Virology-Epidemiology/README.md

 - **BERT Embeddings:** Extract embeddings using `allenai/scibert_scivocab_uncased` for text similarity calculations.
 - **Cosine Similarity Scoring:** Rank abstracts based on relevance to predefined terms.
 - **Classification of Topics:** Classify papers into "text mining," "computer vision," "both," or "other" categories.

+## GPU Usage for Optimization
+The code was optimized using GPU acceleration for faster embedding generation and processing.

 ## Requirements
 To install the required dependencies, run:
 ```bash